Respect/Assertion/README.md

 // will throw an exception => bar must not be of type integer Assert::keyNotIntType(['bar' => 2], 'bar');

-// will throw an exception => Key baz must be present Assert::keyNegative(['foo' => 2], 'baz');
+// will throw an exception => baz must be present Assert::keyNegative(['foo' => 2], 'baz');

-// will throw an exception => foo must exists Assert::keyExists(['foo' => '/path/to/file.txt'], 'foo');
+// will throw an exception => foo must exist Assert::keyExists(['foo' => '/path/to/file.txt'], 'foo');
 ```